 Saltbox is mainly used for DTC ecommerce sales but also works for B2B sales, crowdfunding ventures, product launches, and subscription box services.

 - Since Saltbox specializes in facilitating in-house and hybrid fulfillment, businesses seeking a fully outsourced, hands-off fulfillment experience may work better with an alternative 3PL.
 We recommend Whitebox for its full-service fulfillment and marketplace management programs.

 - Local international fulfillment has a number of advantages over cross-border shipping.
 Saltbox’s warehouse network is limited to the US, so sellers targeting foreign customer bases may find better success with a global 3PL.
 We recommend ShipBob.

 - Saltbox requires you to carry your own limited liability insurance, and it doesn’t allow hazardous products to be made in or sold from its facilities.
 For sellers who need special handling, we recommend Red Stag Fulfillment

 Saltbox is a highly innovative 3PL that works best for in-house and hybrid fulfillment.
 Its flexible services and top-notch customer support make it an ideal solution for supporting growth and transitioning between fulfillment models.

 The company’s fully outsourced fulfillment services are also effective and economical but may not be the best fit for business owners who wish to hand the process off to a partner company without playing an active role.

-Looking for something else?
-Broker sites, such as WarehousingAndFulfillment.com, compare your specific needs to 500+ pre-screened companies to find the best fit for your business.
+Are you looking for something else?
+Broker sites, such as WarehousingAndFulfillment.com, compare your specific needs to more than 500 prescreened companies to find the best fit for your business.
 Plus, the service is completely free to use.